2019 GARDEN/JOHNS BROOK VALLEY HIKER SHUTTLE SCHEDULE

 A fee of $10.00 American (Canadian @ $13.00) will be charged per person for a round trip.
-The fees pay for attendants, maintenance, winter snowplowing, and portable toilets.
+The fees pay for Front Country Stewards, maintenance, winter snowplowing, and portable toilets.

 Thank you for your continued support in this project.
 We hope that reasonable management will ensure continued access to the High Peaks Wilderness.